-ECHA notes that the Registrant intends to cover the information requirement of the prenatal developmental toxicity study (a standard requirement of Annexes IX and X, 8.7.2. at the present tonnage level) by performing a test according to OECD guideline 414.
-The Registrant proposes to perform this test with Rosin (CAS No 8050-09-7), which is an UVCB substance.
-The Registrant does not specify the composition of this substance.
-For test material identity, only CAS number and CAS name, EC number and EC name are provided, which does not allow ECHA to sufficiently verify the identity of the test substance.
+ECHA notes that the Registrant intends to cover the information requirement of the prenatal developmental toxicity study (a standard information requirement of Annexes IX and X, 8.7.2.) by performing a test according to OECD guideline 414.
+The Registrant proposes to perform this test with Resin acids and Rosin acids, esters with pentaerythritol (CAS No 8050-26-8; EC No 232-479-9), which is an UVCB substance.
+The Registrant does not specify any other identifier than CAS and EC numbers for this substance.
+Also the composition of this substance is missing in the registration dossier.